nf-dj/cellpilot/README.md

 # Raspilot

-A drone/UAV flight controller on Raspberry Pi with cellular 3G/4G connection
+A drone/UAV flight controller on Raspberry Pi with cellular 3G/4G connection.

 ## Contact